sass/sass/proposal/package-importer.d.ts.md

 ### Resolving package exports

-This algorithm takes a string `condition`, a package.json value `packageManifest`, and a `pkg` URL `url`.
+This algorithm takes a string `condition`, a package.json value `packageManifest`, and a `pkg:` URL `url`.
 It returns a file URL or null.

 This algorithm should follow the Node resolution algorithm, as defined in the Node documentation under [Node Modules] and [Conditional Exports].

-Where possible in Node, it can use [resolve.exports] which exposes the Node resolution algorithm, allowing for per-path custom conditions, and without needing filesystem access.
+> Where possible in Node, it can use [resolve.exports] which exposes the Node
+> resolution algorithm, allowing for per-path custom conditions, and without
+> needing filesystem access.

 [resolve.exports]: https://github.com/lukeed/resolve.exports
 [Conditional Exports]: https://nodejs.org/api/packages.html#conditional-exports